 Qualification for admission to candidacy for the Ph.D. will take place during the student's first three years of study at Yale.
 A student who has not been admitted to candidacy will not be permitted to register for the seventh term of study.
-To qualify for candidacy the student must complete fourteen term courses and demonstrate competence in sociological theory, statistics, and research methods, competence in which may be demonstrated by passing two term courses in each area.
-After completion of courses, students prepare written and oral comprehensive examinations in two selected fields and defend a dissertation prospectus.
+To qualify for candidacy the student must take twelve seminars to be completed in years 1 and 2, four required courses, and eight electives, including at least one workshop.
+After completion of courses, students prepare a research paper and one field exam and defend a dissertation prospectus.